IMG_8436.jpg

 Drums Orientation

-Set clicks for every song, even if they have tracks.
+Set a click for every song, even if tracks contain one.
 At times, tracks can misfire, or someone may get off tempo, and you'll need to have a backup click ready to go.
 Always have the click ready and follow along in the set for each song even if the click for the entire set is in tracks.

 Make sure the click is manually set to eighth-note subdivision.
 For instance, if the quarter note is 70, set the click to 140.

-• Stay on the click – try to make it "disappear"
+2. Stay locked with the click and aim to make it “disappear”

-• Support the song – keep a steady groove
+1. Support the song with a steady groove

-• Play fills that fit within the song framework and fills that build on each other
+2. Play fills that fit within the song framework and build on each other

 Drum Heads

-• Toms – Remo Coated Emperor (Vintage works if available)
+• Toms: Remo Coated Emperor (Vintage Emperor also works well)

 Cymbals